retrosnob/retrosnob.github.io/pythonbook.md

     - `isPrefect = True`
     - `age = 15`
     - `height = 1.73`
-3. Explain why `x` is not a good variable name for storing the width of a square.
+3. Explain why `x` is not a good variable name for storing the height of a rectangle.
 What would be a better variable name?

 # More about strings